jxjo/VJX/README.md

 The difference lies in the specific characteristics of the models, which in their sum are decisive for whether a pilot controls an "optimal sports device" for him under certain conditions.

-The property profile of V-JX has been defined as follows with a comparative classification between o (=weak) and ooooo (=top).
+The property profile of VJX has been defined as follows with a comparative classification between o (=weak) and ooooo (=top).

 |  Aspect                     | Score   |
 |-----------------------------|---------|